TritonDataCenter/rfd/rfd/0026/README.md

 ## Shared storage implementation

 For reliability reasons, compute nodes never use network block storage and Triton zones are rarely configured with any additional devices.
 Thus, shared block storage is not an option.

 Shared file systems are a natural fit for zones and SmartOS has good support for network file systems.
 A network file system also aligns with the semantics for a Docker volume.
 Thus, this is the chosen approach.
-NFS is used as the underlying protocol.
+NFSv3 is used as the underlying protocol.
 This provides excellent interoperability among various client and server configurations.
 Using NFS even provides for the possibility of sharing volumes between zones and kvm-based services.

 ### Non-Requirements